-Mixing - Two (or more) servos can be made to operate together either by mechanically joining the wires (with a Y-connector) or by electronically "joining" them through programming functions (WING mixing) in the transmitter.
+Mixing - Two (or more) servos can be made to operate together either by mechanically joining the wires (with a Y-connector) or by electronically "joining" them through programming functions in the transmitter.
 When servos are electronically joined via programming, they are said to be "mixed."
-Each servo's end points can be independently set.
+Unlike joining servos with a Y-connector, when servos are mixed electronically they can be made to move in opposition.
+Additionally, each servo's end points can be independently set.